Best Food for Lakeland Terrier

 Lakeland Terrier Nutritional Profile

-Dietary planning for Lakeland Terrier starts with understanding this breed's Small (15-17 lbs) physique and bold character.
+Good Lakeland Terrier nutrition planning opens with the structural facts: a Small (15-17 lbs) body and a bold disposition both influence what the food has to provide.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Lakeland Terrier's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Lakeland Terrier's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Lakeland Terrier to maintain coat health and joint function.

 Life-Stage Feeding Guide for Lakeland Terrier